encode/apistar/README.md

 Typically you'll want to either permit or deny an incoming request, based on the authentication credentials provided.

-API Star provides a single built-in `IsAuthenticted` permission class, or you can implement your own for more complex cases.
+API Star provides a single built-in `IsAuthenticated` permission class, or you can implement your own for more complex cases.

 ### Creating a permissions class